-The increase in organic net sales was primarily driven by inflationary pricing, strength in multi-family residential construction, volume growth in wallboard and complementary products and an improving commercial landscape.
+The increase in organic net sales was primarily driven by strong levels of multi-family residential construction activity, continuing commercial construction demand and resilient pricing in wallboard, ceilings and complementary products.
+These factors helped to offset price deflation in steel framing and declines in single-family construction demand.